-Twin pontoon boats rarely can plane and generally are design for slower displacement speeds.
-They are fine for cruising around the lake at sedate speeds, and to provide a stable platform for swimming and entertaining.
-Putting large engines on a twin-toon boat will make it go marginally faster, but generally it will not provide satisfactory performance for towing sports.
+Twin-pontoon boats rarely can plane and generally are design for slower displacement speeds.
+They are fine for cruising around the lake at sedate speeds and to provide a stable platform for swimming and entertaining.
+Putting large engines on a twin-toon boat will make it go marginally faster, but generally, it will not provide satisfactory performance for tow sports.

 Tri-toons, if properly powered and propped, can go as fast as most sport boats and can get on plane fast.
-These boats make good platforms for towing ports, but don’t expect them to make big wakes for wake boarding.
+These boats make good platforms for tow ports, but don’t expect them to make big wakes for wakeboarding.
 However, they are fine for waterskiing and tubing.

-Twin toon boats require little power, depending on the load and the speed required.
-Out board engines of 50 or 60-hp can generally push an 18’ to 20’ twin toon at 15 or 16 mph.
+Twin-toon boats require little power, depending on the load and the speed required.
+Outboard engines of 50- or 60-hp can generally push an 18’ to 20’ (5.4-6.0 m)twin toon at 15 or 16 mph.
 That is about as fast as they will go and putting a larger engine on and winding it up will make the boat go a little faster, but it will do little more.

 For those who want to go fast or tow skiers and tubers, we recommend a tri-toon with a 150-hp outboard or larger.
-Larger tri-toons can easily handle 300-hp engines and some models now handle two large outboards, and we have even tested a 32’ tri toon with three large outboard engines.
+Larger tri-toons can easily handle 300-hp engines and some models now handle two large outboards, and we have even tested a 32’ (9.75 m) tri-toon with three large outboard engines.

-High-Torque Matters.
+High Torque Matters. .
 All pontoon boats are hard to get moving fast and this fact places a premium on outboard engines that have high torque in the low RPM ranges.
-Owners who want to engage in towing sports would do well to consider 2-stroke engines or ones with superchargers.
+Owners who want to engage in tow sports would do well to consider 2-stroke engines or those with superchargers.
 Both are well-known for creating greater torque at the low end.
-That, together with 4-blade props will probably provide the best performance for nearly any pontoon boat application.
+That, together with four-blade props will probably provide the best performance for nearly any pontoon boat application.

-Pontoon boats obviously get their buoyance from the pontoons, and the greater their diameter generally the more satisfying the experience.
-23” pontoons are about the smallest diameter toons we see and they are generally on smaller tunes, those under 20’.
-More typically we see 24”-25” pontoons on both twin-toon and tri-toon vessels.
-Occasionally, on some of the more expensive boats we will see 26” toons.
+Pontoon boats obviously get their buoyancy from the pontoons, and the greater their diameter generally the more satisfying the experience.
+23” (0.58 m)pontoons are about the smallest diameter we see and they are generally on smaller boats, those under 20’ (6.0 m).
+More typically we see 24”-25” (0.6-0.63 m) pontoons on both twin-toon and tri-toon vessels.
+Occasionally, on some of the more expensive boats, we will see 26” (0.66 m) toons.

 In some tri-toon models the center toon is of a greater diameter.
-This aids in turning with a slight lean inward, as well as giving the boat the buoyancy it needs to go fast.
+This aids in turning with a slight inward lean, as well as giving the boat the buoyancy it needs to go fast.

 The greater the size of the diameter of the pontoon the more stable the boat will be and the faster it will go.
-All toons should have 3 or 4 air-tight chambers.
+All pontoons should have three or four air-tight chambers.
 This not only gives the tubes more integrity but also provides a measure of safety should a chamber be punctured.

 Virtually all pontoon boats have a Bimini top available either as standard or as an option.
-They are important to the guests’ comfort and we recommend getting the biggest ones available.
+They are important to the guests’ comfort and we recommend getting the biggest one available.
 Look for one that is easy to deploy.
 Some boats even have power Bimini tops.
-Make sure you operate the Bimini before buying as some can be aggravating to set and put in their boot when it is time to call it a day.
+Make sure to operate the Bimini prior to purchase as some can be aggravating to set and put in their boot when it is time to call it a day.

 All boats should have canvas to protect the upholstery from UV degradation to say nothing of the soot and grit that might be in the air.
 Those living near highways will be familiar with the light rain of tire rubber and unburned diesel carbon that settles on everything.
 While a playpen-style full cover might seem like a good idea (they are certainly the cheapest), individual seat covers are much easier to deal with.
 Unless a boat is stored in an area where the deck can get covered in leaves or pine needles, go with seat covers.

-Consider your family and guests and ask yourself how they can get the most enjoyment out of the boat you plan to buy.
+Boaters should think about family and guests and ask themselves how they can get the most enjoyment out of the boat they plan to buy.
 Heading our list of welcome amenities is the changing curtain so that guests can wiggle out of wet bathing suits and get into dry cloths.
 Most builders make these available as an option, if not standard.
 Also, a Porta-Potti can be fitted in some of them, but not all.

-Other convenience items worth mentioning are portable cub holders that sit on the seats and pedestal tables.
-Generally the pedestal tables are small and are limited to drinks and snacks.
-Those wanting to serve dinner al fresco will need to find a boat with a proper table and with a grill.
+Other convenience items worth mentioning are portable cup holders that sit on the seats and pedestal tables.
+Generally, the pedestal tables are small and are limited to drinks and snacks.
+Those wanting to serve dinner al fresco will need to find a boat with a proper table and a grill.